0xastro/Cognitive-Radio-Network/README.md

 #########UPDATE
-I may not be able to integrate the Artificial Inteligent algorithm with the cognitive engine of the SU's, But I am going to design the a stand alone version AI and train it in offline mode based on the trainig data.
+I may not be able to integrate the Artificial Inteligent algorithm with the cognitive engine of the SU's, But I am going to design a stand alone version AI in C and train it in offline mode based on the trainig data.